archerydwd/blog/README.md

 validation_tests() ->
  [{fun() -> length(ArticleTitle) > 0 end, "Title can't be blank"},
-  {fun() -> length(ArticleTitle) >= 5 end, "Title is too short (minimum is 5 characters)"}].
+  {fun() -> length(ArticleTitle) >= 5 end, "Title is too short (minimum is five characters)"}].
 ```
-Then if you navigate to localhost:8001/article/create and enter a title that is less than 5 characters long, it will produce and display an error.
-This will also happen if you don’t enter a title, you will get both errors.
+Then if you navigate to: http://localhost:8001/article/create and enter a title that is less than five characters long, it will produce and display an error stating that the title is too short.
+This will also happen if you don’t enter a title, but you will also get an error stating "Title can't be blank".
 So what is happening here?
-The controller is trying to save an article, but because we have declared this validation_tests method in the model, they must execute first, if an error is found, the controller then passes these errors back to the view, which then displays them for your viewing convenience.
+The controller is trying to save an article, but because we have declared this validation_tests method in the model, they must execute first.
+If an error is found, the controller then passes these errors back to the view, which then displays them.

 **Updating articles**

-To add the update functionality we need to create a new file in: src/view/article/update.html and insert the following into it:
+To add the update functionality we need to create a new file: src/view/article/update.html and insert the following:
 ```
 <html>
   <body>